Everything you need to know about the implant

-When it was decided that we were going to replace my implant early [common, apparently] she let me lie down on the little bed and got me to look away and hold my arm out.
+When it was decided that we were going to replace my implant early, she let me lie down on the little bed and got me to look away and hold my arm out.

-The next minute, I could feel a slight tug, and she was rootling around with some mosquito forceps.
-[Tiny, couldn't feel a thing] and she was gradually easing the implant out.
-[My skin, it seemed, had become quite attached to it].
+The next minute, I could feel a slight tug, and she was rootling around with some mosquito forceps, which were tiny, couldn't feel a thing.
+She was gradually easing the implant out as my skin had become quite attached to it.

 She was being as gentle as possible and thus it took about five minutes to free it.
-After she got it out, she simply whacked the new on into the same place - so no extra scarring.
-Voila! bandaged up and off I went.
+After she got it out, she simply whacked the new one into the same place - so no extra scarring.
+Voila!
+Bandaged up and off I went.
 No big deal at all.

 Now, four months later the scar has gone white and gives me no trouble at all.
 Nobody has even noticed it's there.